 Suspending events, while costly, may be a necessary measure until the public learns more about threat and prevention.
-While the U.S. remains relatively stable, it’s important to follow the progress of the virus, potential outbreaks and advances in a vaccine.
 As event and experiential marketers begin working on contingency plans, client relationships and attendee communication remain key.

 There is no official playbook, but informed decision making and proper planning are essential for the winter and spring of 2020.
 Weathering this storm for the health of the public, and Q1 and Q2 profits, are top of mind for all.